2014–15 UConn Huskies women's basketball team

 The 2014–15 UConn Huskies women's basketball team represented the University of Connecticut (UConn) in the 2014–15 NCAA Division I basketball season.
-The Huskies, led by thirtieth-year head coach Geno Auriemma, play their home games at the Harry A. Gampel Pavilion in Storrs, Connecticut.
+The Huskies, led by thirtieth-year head coach Geno Auriemma, played their home games at the Harry A. Gampel Pavilion in Storrs, Connecticut.
 The Huskies defeated the Notre Dame Fighting Irish to win their third consecutive NCAA championship.

 This was UConn's second season as a member of the American Athletic Conference, known as The American or AAC.
 The Huskies entered the season as the two-time defending national champions.
 The 2014–15 Huskies repeated last year's success in The American by winning the regular season championship outright.
 They placed an 18–0 record in the 2014–15 regular season and a 3–0 record in the 2014–15 AAC Tournament.
 They are a combined 42–0 (including AAC tournament wins) over two years in the conference.
 The closest game between the Huskies and another AAC opponent over the last two years was this year's AAC tournament championship between #1 seed UConn and #2 seed South Florida.
 UConn won 84–70 to win its second straight AAC tournament championship.